freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/authentication-with-socket.io.md

 It will log to the server console who has connected!

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project up to this point <a href='https://gist.github.com/camperbot/1414cc9433044e306dd7fd0caa1c6254' target='_blank'>here</a>.
+If you're running into errors, you can check out the project up to this point [here](https://gist.github.com/camperbot/1414cc9433044e306dd7fd0caa1c6254).

 </section>